csoma/Cpp-SpeedTest/README.md

 ## Other libraries

-Tested and ruled out several other libraries.
-I prefer smaller components and ideally should be production quality on Linux, development quality on Mac and Windows.
+Tested and ruled out several other libraries.<br> I prefer smaller components and ideally should be production quality on Linux and at least development quality on Mac and Windows.

 If you think my assessment below is incorrect, please contact me: csabacsoma at gmail.